andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-three.md

 Successful software outcomes are created not just in delivery.

-Successful outcomes start being crafted at the very first discussion, in [discovering](https://www.andrew-best.com/posts/discover-decide-deliver-part-one/) what we can do, from funneling the unlimited opportunities that may be present down to something that can be clearly connected with a business goal.
+Successful outcomes start being crafted at the very first discussion, in [discovering](https://www.andrew-best.com/posts/discover-decide-deliver-part-one/) what we can do, from funnelling the unlimited opportunities that may be present down to something that can be clearly connected with a business goal.

 We can then further enhance our chances of success by applying a right-sized effort in [deciding](https://www.andrew-best.com/posts/discover-decide-deliver-part-two/) whether to proceed or not, based on an evaluation of risk vs reward.